dotnet/AspNetCore.Docs/aspnetcore/security/authorization/policies.md

 * To guarantee failure even if other handlers for a requirement succeed, call `context.Fail`.

-Regardless of what you call inside your handler all handlers for a requirement will be called when a policy requires the requirement.
+Regardless of what you call inside your handler, all handlers for a requirement will be called when a policy requires the requirement.
 This allows requirements to have side effects, such as logging, which will always take place even if `context.Fail()` has been called in another handler.

 <a name="security-authorization-policies-based-multiple-handlers"></a>